Alignak-monitoring/alignak-doc/source/14_contributing/how-to-contribute.rst

   . alignak_env/bin/activate

 You can use the alignak-* binaries in your path.
-You need to specified config file as parameter.
+You need to specify config file as parameter.
 You will find them in etc/alignak directory (in your virtualenv path)

 Otherwise you can use sysV init script alignak-*.